EzioGalante/ProjetPOO/EasyBid/test/readmeTestingInfo.txt

 			+ makes valid user
 			+ adds user to the "knownUsers" list
 			+ checks that the user was added

+		- testremoveUser :
+			+ makes User and adds it to AuctionHall
+			+ removes it from the hall
+			+ checks the size of the list wa incremented and decremented
+			+ checks the list, if the user is found test fails

+		- testremoveProduct :
+			+ makes User and Product and adds them to AuctionHall
+			+ removes Product from the AuctionHall
+			+ checks the manipulations were correctly managed

+		- testGiveUserID :
+			+ makes 2 Users
+			+ checks their id's were correctly given

+	--> BidTimer :
+		- testBidTimer :
+			+ make refreshable BidTimer
+			+ checks it's refreshable

+		- testBidTimer :
+			+ make fixed BidTimer
+			+ checks it isn't refreshable

+		- testRefreshTime :
+			+ makes a refreshable BidTimer
+			+ store's it's value as long
+			+ checks that the time's refreshed value differs from the initial one

 	--> Currency :
+		- testGetCurrent :
+			+ For each Currency case we implemented
+			+ assert's each value is the one expected

+		- testGetRate :
+			+ For each Currency case we implemented
+			+ assert's each Rate is the one expected

 	--> Price :
+		- testPrice :
+			+ tests null value is returned for invalid construction parameters

+		- testGetValue :
+			+ tests getter work's correctly

+		- testGetCurrency :
+			+ tests getter work's correctly

+		- testConvertTo :
+			+ creates Price
+			+ converts to all other currencies we implemented
+			+ asserts all expected values are true

+		- testIsWorthMore :
+			+ makes Price
+			+ asserts isWorthMore returns correct answer

+		- testGiveMoney :
+			+ makes two Prices
+			+ gives one the other
+			+ asserts that new value is equal to the sum of the two.

+		- testTakeMoney :
+			+ makes two Prices
+			+ takes one from the other
+			+ asserts that the value is equal to the difference of the two.

 	--> Product :

 		- testProduct :